c0pperdragon/RGBtoHDMI_Accessories/switchbox/README.md

 # Switchbox

-Mechanical switchbox to select on of two 6-pin inputs to be forwarded to one Analog RGBtoHDMI.
+Mechanical switchbox to select one of two 6-pin inputs to be forwarded to one Analog RGBtoHDMI.

 Note that only the 3 color signals and the csync is switched.
 The GND and +5V pins are always connected through.
 Therefore do not connect two cables that provide their +5V to the RGBtoHDMI